archlinux/aur/README.md

 It downloads source code from official [OpenShift Origin](https://docs.openshift.org/latest) [GitHub repository](https://github.com/openshift/origin).

-Install script compiles source code, installs two binaries (oc, openshift) and six symlinks (kubectl, kube-apiserver, kube-controller-manager, kubelet, kube-proxy, kube-scheduler, oadm) into /usr/bin/ .
+Install script compiles source code, installs three binaries (oc, openshift, kubefed) and seven symlinks (kubectl, kube-apiserver, kube-controller-manager, kubelet, kube-proxy, kube-scheduler, oadm) into /usr/bin/ .

 I will release this package upon each upstream release.
 You can reinstall this package at any time to build binaries based on the latest commit (yaourt --sync openshift-origin-git).